jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   \[Same as Deep Strike]

   ### Quantum Shielding:
   Each time the model would suffer damage from an unsaved attack, roll a D6.
-If the result is 6 or less than the damage inflicted by the attack, the damage is ignored.
+If the result is not a 6, and is less than the damage inflicted by the attack, the damage is ignored.
 Mortal wounds are never affected by this rule.

   ### Phase Cycler:
   This model has a 5+ invulnerable save.